 You can post daily or schedule your posts ahead of time.
 It supports video – with a new video editing portal – and allows you to attach social publishing to your blogs, so when you publish a blog, your social media platforms post about it to let your followers know there’s something new to read by you.

-HubSpot allows you to operate it in various languages, including Chinese, German, and Spanish.
 Their multiple service tiers allow companies to grow with them, as they expand their offerings as your needs grow.
-HubSpot is also perfect for businesses who want to streamline their online presence.
+BSS is also perfect for businesses who want to streamline their online presence.
 It allows for in-depth analysis of traffic and engagement.
-Overall, HubSpot is a great tool for those who want to attack inbound marketing from every angle.
+Overall, BSS is a great tool for those who want to attack inbound marketing from every angle.

 Highlights – Email management, lead generation and management, multiple languages available, excellent customer service, streamlined process, great interface, blog management